rlauer6/makala/README.md

 ### `{lambda-name}.yaml`

-You create his file to configure your Lambda.
+You create this file to configure your Lambda.

 ```
 description: description of your lambda